 However, this might seem too close to Category A and not deliver enough protection whilst still being constrained by the same deployment issues as the heavy equipment it will be supporting.
 Weight, therefore, becomes less of an issue because at 30 tonnes plus it is still a special load, borderline for ISO carriage and bridges and at a maximum for A400 carriage.

 So for this category, I would be inclined to worry less about weight and concentrate on protection and firepower, true to the concept of stand up knockdown fighting for information in a high threat environment as per many of our recent discussions.

 If you need to get the odd one or two into theatre by air, for whatever reason and however rare, as long as it is below 50-60 tonnes it can be carried by C17.

 Issues – Protection and Weight Reduction

 The original FRES concept eschewed protection for agility, situational awareness and active protection systems.
 Active protection systems showed great promise at the time but only recently have they been deployed.
 It is often assumed that the emergence of RPG’s and IED’s meant that the need for greater protection assumed a higher priority but should this have come as any surprise.
-In WWII armoured vehicles had spaced armour and even bedsprings to protect against HEAT warheads and if one looks at picture of armoured vehicles in Vietnam the use of slats was widespread.
+In WWII armoured vehicles had spaced armour and even bedsprings to protect against HEAT warheads and if one looks at pictures of armoured vehicles in Vietnam the use of slats was widespread.
 Even more recently, battlefields across Africa and the Middle East confirmed that the RPG and ATGW remained a potent threat.
-The tackling of mines and IED’s by South African and Rhodesian forces in the seventies and eighties with the emergence of v shaped hulls and other anti mine/IED design features is also food for thought.
+The tackling of mines and IED’s by South African and Rhodesian forces in the seventies and eighties with the emergence of v-shaped hulls and other anti-mine/IED design features is also food for thought.
 Even explosively formed projectile IED’s were encountered in Northern Ireland in the seventies.